 As the main beach town in the Caribbean South popular with backpackers, surfers and beach bums, Puerto Viejo has plenty of hostels for the budget traveler.
 It’s also known as one of the top parties towns in Costa Rica so you’ll be steps away from tasty drinks, cheap shots and a good time.

-This Selina is 1.5 kilometers from town and on the least nicest beach in the area.
+This Selina is 1.5 kilometers (~1 mile) from town and on the least nicest beach in the area.
 Luckily the other nice beaches aren’t too far away making Selina Puerto Viejo a convenient place to stay to enjoy the surf, sand and parties.
-They have bike rentals (a bit more expensive than town though), a pool, yoga deck and co working spaces.
+They have bike rentals, a pool, yoga deck and co working spaces.

 This hostel is one of the best hostels in Puerto Viejo because they also have an adjoining beach front bar and restaurant, great for parties and watching games.
 It’s also on the most popular beach in the area, Playa Cocles.
 It’s clean, nice atmosphere and has tons of hammocks on the property.